 Are you teaching a new course or substantially revising a course for next year?
 Are you designing a First Year Seminar?
+Do you want to reframe a course around a new teaching method?
 This workshop is intended to provide a venue for faculty to begin brainstorming the design and structure of a course through collaboration and discussion with faculty colleagues.

 The aim of this workshop is to provide a holistic view of course design that asks faculty to think intentionally about their courses: what they want to teach, why particular topics should be taught, how they want to present the material, and to whom they are teaching.